Creating A New Course SLO (CSLO)

 What is the Process?

-To submit a new CSLO, faculty authors must consider the evaluation criteria set forth in the .
+To submit a new CSLO, faculty authors must consider the evaluation criteria set forth in the Course SLO Checklist.
 Faculty authors will then submit the newly created CSLO to the department SLO Facilitator, who will submit the necessary online form.
 After the online form is submitted, members of the ASLO Subcommittee will carry out a Technical Review of the new CSLO.
-New CSLOs and Assessment Methods must receive approval from the ASLO subcommittee and Curriculum Committee.
+New Course Proposals, new CSLOs, and Assessment Methods must receive approval from the ASLO subcommittee.
 In certain circumstances, the SLO Coordinator may conduct the technical review.
 Upon approval, the SLO Coordinator will sign off on any New Course Proposals.
 In addition, newly approved CSLOs will be input into Nuventive Improve and become current on the Course Outline of Record and for assessment purposes during the semester following approval.

 Recommended Number of Course SLOs